joseph-arber/Chinese-Finance-in-Africa-Project/README.md

-# The Impact of Chinese Finance in Africa
+# The Impact of Chinese Financing in Africa

 ## Do Chinese Non-concessional loans facilitate a worsening in good governance metrics at the state level?